Jacky-Yiu/ATAC-seq_Peak_Calling_Pipeline/README.md

 gzip genome_*.fq
 ```

-Basically, `seqtk sample` randomly sample (seeds = 100 and 654) 100000 reads from the original fastq to create 2 smaller sample.
+Basically, `seqtk sample` randomly (using seeds = 100 and 654) sample 100000 reads from the original fastq to create 2 smaller sample `genome_a` and `genome_b` (2 fastq for each sample, each files are 3.6M).

 The pipeline is design to take in multiple fastq in the input file as long as the have the following naming convention:

 -   `{sample_name}1.fq.gz`